 - Joint dislocation

 Individuals who suffer from vison or memory impairment are much more likely to burn themselves accidentally or to start a fire.
 There are also illnesses such as peripheral neuropathy which affects how the sufferer experiences pain.
 This can occur from several diseases and environmental factors.
-There are steps that can be taken to reduce the risk of burns:
+To reduce the risk of burns, you can take the following steps:

 - Set water heaters to a lower temperature.